 Kidney Transplant Center

-With programs for sensitized patients and those who are ABO blood type incompatible with their donors, the St. Joseph Hospital Kidney Transplant Center has a history of tackling surgical and medical challenges.
-This includes accepting patients who have been turned down by other centers.
+With programs for sensitized patients and those who are ABO blood type incompatible with their donors, the St. Joseph Hospital Kidney Transplant Center has a history of tackling surgical and medical challenges, including accepting patients who have been turned down by other centers.

 Our transplant success and patient survival rates are among the highest in the nation, a true testament to the expertise of our skilled surgeons and staff.

-Candidates for kidney transplantation suffer from chronic kidney disease or are approaching dependence on renal replacement therapy (dialysis).
-There is no age limit, though usually patients are younger than 70 years.
+Candidates for kidney transplantation either suffer from chronic kidney disease or are approaching dependence on renal replacement therapy (dialysis).
 It is important to evaluate a patient's overall health and risk factors to help ensure transplant success.

 Kidney transplantation is usually not recommended for patients who have the following conditions: